dig-team/Qiana/README.md

 # Repository structure
 This repository contains
-1. our publication about Qiana, published at the conference KR 2024, which explains our formalism.
-The extended version includes appendices.
+1. our publications about Qiana, both the article published at KR 2024 and a preprint of the upcoming JAIR journal article
 2. the code that transforms a theory with contexts into a first-order-logic theory
 3. an example input with an example output